Utility and energy bill assistance programs New Mexico.

 If your utility, gas, or electric company is not listed above, or if you do not qualify for government aid, then you still have options.
-Click here for additional utility assistance programs.
+Click here for additional utility or electric bill assistance programs.
 For example find how to get help from the federal government, learn about disconnection laws, and other programs that can help New Mexico families with energy bills.